mattiabacco/mullvad-vpn-status/README.md

 # mullvad-vpn-status

-Shell script that checks [Mullvad](https://mullvad.net/en) status and allows the user to toggle connections.
+Shell script that checks [Mullvad](https://mullvad.net/en) connection status and allows the user to toggle connections.
+It also checks how many days the account has left, and warns the user when the account will expire within a week.
 Intended for use with [Polybar](https://github.com/polybar/polybar).

 ## Usage